reactive-python/reactpy-django/docs/src/reference/hooks.md

         }
         ```

+??? tip "Learn about the quirks of Django Channel Layers"

+    ReactPy tries to simplify the process of using Django Channels Layers, but it is important to understand how they work.

+    There are a few quirks of Django Channels Layers to be aware of:

+    - Any given `#!python channel` should only have one `#!python receiver` registered to it, under normal circumstances.
+        - This is why ReactPy automatically generates a unique channel name when using `#!python group`.
+            - When using `#!python group` within this hook, it is suggested to leave `#!python channel` undefined to let ReactPy automatically create a unique channel name (unless you know what you are doing).
+        - If you have multiple receivers for the same `#!python channel`, only one receiver will get the result.
+            - This quirk extends to groups as well.
+For example, If you have two component instances that use the same `#!python channel` within a `#!python group`, the message will only reach one receiver (for that channel).
+    - Channels exist independently of their `#!python group`.
+        -  Groups are just a loose collection of channel names where a copy of each message can be sent.
+        -  As a result, Django allows you to send messages directly to a `#!python channel` even if it is within a `#!python group`.
+    - By default, `#!python RedisChannelLayer` will close groups once they have existed for more than 24 hours.
+        - You need to create your own subclass of `#!python RedisChannelLayer` to change this behavior.
+    - By default, `#!python RedisChannelLayer` only allows 100 messages backlogged within a `#!python channel` receive queue.
+        - Rapidly sending messages can overwhelm this queue, resulting in new messages being dropped.
+        - If you expect to exceed this limit, you need to create your own subclass of `#!python RedisChannelLayer` to change this behavior.

 ??? question "How do I broadcast a message to multiple components?"

-    If more than one receiver waits on the same channel, a random one will get the result.

-    To get around this, you can define a `#!python group_name` to broadcast messages to all channels within a specific group.
-If you do not define a channel `#!python name` while using groups, ReactPy will automatically generate a unique channel name for you.
+    Groups allow you to broadcast messages to all channels within that group.
+If you do not define a `#!python channel` while using groups, ReactPy will automatically generate a unique channel name for you.

-    In the example below, all messages sent by the `#!python sender` component will be received by all `#!python receiver` components that exist (across every active client browser).
+    In the example below, since all components use the same channel `#!python group`, messages sent by `#!python my_sender_component` will reach all existing instances of `#!python my_receiver_component_1` and `#!python my_receiver_component_2`.

     === "components.py"